iterate-ch/docs/Mountain_Duck/Interface.md

 - **No light:** No current connection to this bookmark.
 - **Green light:** You're currently connected to this bookmark.
 The bookmark is completely synced and idle.
 - **Orange light:** You're currently connected to this bookmark.
-There is at least ane active process.
+There is at least one active process.

 # Connect